 Following the cycling class Tatalovich will share his journey from active teenager through grueling cancer treatments to cancer research advocate.
 “Ride For Wishes” is open to the public.
 Rides are $100 with all proceeds to benefit Make-A-Wish Southern Nevada.

 Tatalovich was diagnosed with stage 2 Ewing’s Sarcoma in 2013 at age 17 and underwent aggressive chemotherapy treatments.
 “The confident and independent version of me was washed away in a torrent of chemicals and toxins.
-I was relegated to a wheelchair as my femur had been crushed under the weight of the tumor,” said Tatalovich, who, following removal of his tumor, received a titanium rod to replace his femur and a partial hip replacement.
+I was relegated to a wheelchair as my femur had been crushed under the weight of the tumor,” said Tatalovich, who, following removal of his tumor, received a titanium rod to INSERT his femur and a partial hip INSERT ment.
 After surgery and more chemotherapy, Tatalovich finally received the good news of remission.
 “It felt as though I had been given a second chance at life, and I was determined to make it count.”

 WHEN: Saturday, June 24 @ 1 p.m.